 Cricket’s most famous battle.
 England against Australia.
-Two nations fighting for one small trophy.
-The Ashes trophy might be tiny, but winning it means everything.
+Two nations chasing one small trophy that carries enormous pride.
+The Ashes urn might be tiny, but winning it means everything.

 | Year | Winner | Matches | Result | Location |